 There’s something else going on today, too.
 Not coincidentally, it is on the same day as International Women’s Day.
 It’s called “Day Without a Woman”.
 It’s a movement to bring awareness to the fact that women are still discriminated against sometimes here in the U.S. and even more so around the world.
 We have come a long way, but there is still most definitely a gender pay gap.
 And women still aren’t quite equal at times.
 It’s a bit sad given how far we’ve come, but still unfortunately true.

 #DayWithoutAWoman is kind of a spin-off of the women’s march that happened the day after the inauguration.
 Basically, to bring awareness to these issues, women that were able to and wanted to were supposed to not work today, wear red, and not shop, except from women-owned businesses.
 Given I didn’t hear much about this until recently, I didn’t plan to take the day off on such short notice, and although I probably still could have, it would have required another woman doing some of my work, which to me would have defeated the purpose.
 So I chose to work today, but I did wear red, and I have not purchased anything.
 Sadly, I have seen women judge other women for their choice to both work and not work today.
 That’s missing the point, in my opinion.
 Each choice is valid.
 Each choice can still bring awareness.
-Today is about celebrating women, and not judging each other.
+Today is about celebrating women, and not judging each other, and the way we can improve ourselves and enjoy being women, with beauty treatments we can find in this website online.

 I’m lucky to have not felt too much discrimination as a woman, especially as one that has basically rejected gender standards quite a bit.
 Both my undergraduate and graduate degrees are in fields that are male-dominated–technology and business.
 I started my career as a software developer, a job that is definitely heavily dominated by men.
 I worked for four years for a company where I was the ONLY female developer the entire time I was there.
 Not to mention the fact that I can also fix a computer, play poker, and drink beer with the best of them.